ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 </dl>

-The same equation is also used to estimate potential evaporation from a water surface and the evaporation from a (wet) bare soil surface (by using different values for the absorbed radiation term, $R_{na}$).
-The procedure to calculate potential evapo(transpi)ration is summarised in the following Figure.
+&#160 The same equation is also used to estimate potential evaporation from a water surface and the evaporation from a (wet)

+&nbsp; bare soil surface (by using different values for the absorbed radiation term, $R_{na}$).

+<Dl> The procedure to calculate potential evapo(transpi)ration is summarised in the following Figure.